10 Simple Tricks: How To Hide The Smell of Weed - International Highlife

 More than One Option to Hide the Smell of Weed

 The best way to hide the smell of weed is to use more than one approach.
-Start with keeping your fresh bud in a glass, airtight container.
-Then, use a professional personal filter like a Smoke Buddy or a Smoke Trap.
+Start by keeping your fresh bud in an airtight glass container.
+If needed, use a professional personal filter like a Smoke Buddy or a Smoke Trap.
 Then, practice good oral hygiene.
 Finally, spray down the room with Fabreeze or Ozium and light a scented candle.

 If you have ever wondered how to hide the smell of weed, remember it’s about using all the tools in your arsenal.